 Agencies that receive the Mission: Lifeline Silver award have demonstrated at least 75 percent compliance for each required achievement measure for one year.

 Puckett EMS uses the latest cardiac monitors and Bluetooth transmitter in every ambulance to send ECG information to the hospital emergency department while the ambulance is en route to reduce “door-to-balloon” times.
-Close coordination and joint training with hospital emergency department staff is critical to STEMI response.
+Close coordination and joint training with the emergency department is critical to STEMI response.

 In 2016, Puckett EMS met and exceeded Mission: Lifeline’s national goals.
 The agency completed 14 calls where first medical contact to reperfusion was completed within the critical 90-minute window.
 Puckett EMS’ median time from contact to intervention was 71 minutes, which is 22 percent better than the national standard.
 Puckett EMS applied an ECG monitoring device STEMI patients in more than 98 percent of patients, which exceeds the 75 percent national goal.

 “EMTs and paramedics play a vital part in the system of care for those who have heart attacks,” said James Jollis, M.D., Chair of the Mission: Lifeline Advisory Working Group.
 “Since they often are the first medical point of contact, they can shave precious minutes of life-saving treatment time by activating the emergency response system that alerts hospitals.
 We applaud Puckett EMS for achieving this award that shows it meets evidence-based guidelines in the treatment of people who have severe heart attacks.”